microsoft/pxt/common-docs/identity/sign-in.md

 ## How does it work in MakeCode?

 A number of new features are coming that will only be available to signed-in users.
 These features need to know your identity so they can do things for you like store data in the cloud, and connect you to other users.
 The first of these features is one we're calling [Cloud Sync](/identity/cloud-sync).
 With Cloud Sync, when you're signed into MakeCode, we'll store your projects in the cloud where they're accessible from anywhere.
+[Multiplayer](https://arcade.makecode.com/--multiplayer) is another feature in MakeCode Arcade which is only availabled to signed-in users.

 Click the sign in button in the upper right corner to log into MakeCode.